Maurice Vellacott: Government backbench

 Vellacott resigned from his role as committee chairman following significant opposition from other parties.
 He then served as a member of the House of Commons Standing Committee on the Environment, and called for the Canadian government to intervene against state-sponsored violence in the Darfur province of Sudan.

 During his time in parliament, Vellacott served as deputy critic for health, Human Resources Development Canada, and Indian Affairs.
 He had involvement with several organizations, including the Canadian Club and the Evangelical Fellowship of Canada, and supported Focus on the Family.
 He received the Queen's Golden Jubilee Medal in 2002, the Commemorative Medal for the Centennial of Saskatchewan in March 2006 and a Diamond Jubilee Medal in 2012; all were automatic by virtue of being an elected Member of Parliament.

-Vellacott was re-elected in the 2008 and 2011 federal elections.
+Vellacott was re-elected in 2008 and 2011.

-In 2013, Vellacott introduced Bill C560, an Act to Amend the Divorce Act and make shared parenting for children with separated parents the default outcome in courts, barring extraordinary circumstances.
+In 2013, Vellacott introduced Bill C-560, an Act to Amend the Divorce Act and make shared parenting for children with separated parents the default outcome in courts, barring extraordinary circumstances.
 The bill was defeated at second reading.

 Vellacott decided not to run for re-election in the 2015 federal election.
 After Stephen Harper's resignation as Conservative leader, Vellacott endorsed Saskatoon MP Brad Trost for the 2017 Conservative Party of Canada leadership election.
 Vellacott identified Trost as a champion of social conservatism and warned Conservative members against supporting eventual winner Andrew Scheer.